Hello friends, family, and blog followers…

 The scatterbrained construction of a happy wee house...

 Creating "new" from old has been a preoccupation of mine for a long time, but turned into a full-time adventure in building and living in a tiny "reclaimed" house.
-Beginning in 2012, I will live in this 120 square foot space for the length of my PhD studies in Literature and the Environment, and perhaps beyond.
+Beginning in 2012, I will live in this 120 square foot space as I pursue my PhD studies in Literature and the Environment.
 In this way, I hope to live a little smaller, leave a little lighter, and learn in what ways formal study can be acted in the every day.